puppets-epic-show-theatre/puppet-nexus/REFERENCE.md

 Data type: `Boolean`

-Set if this module should manage datastore - ATM only postgresql is supported
+Set if this module should manage datastore - Note that you need a licence for postgresql backend

 ##### <a name="-nexus--purge_installations"></a>`purge_installations`